AumPauskar/blog/content/posts/dotnet/backend-cs.md

     app.UseSwaggerUI();
 }
 ```
-- **Explanation**: If the application is in the Development environment, these two lines enable Swagger middleware:
+- Explanation: If the application is in the Development environment, these two lines enable Swagger middleware:
   - `app.UseSwagger()`: This middleware generates the Swagger JSON document that describes the API.
   - `app.UseSwaggerUI()`: This middleware sets up the Swagger UI, which is a web interface that allows you to interact with the API endpoints defined in your application.
 You can access it typically at `/swagger` in your browser.

 ```csharp
 app.UseHttpsRedirection();
 ```
-- **Explanation**: This line adds middleware that redirects HTTP requests to HTTPS.
+- Explanation: This line adds middleware that redirects HTTP requests to HTTPS.
 It ensures that all requests to the application are secure by enforcing the use of HTTPS.

 ```csharp
 app.Run();
 ```
-- **Explanation**: This line starts the application and begins listening for incoming HTTP requests.
+- Explanation: This line starts the application and begins listening for incoming HTTP requests.
 It is the final step in the application setup, and once this line is executed, the application is running and ready to handle requests.

 ## Making a simple CRUD application